MartinKlefas/computer-vision-rock-paper-scissors/README.md

 Interpret and test the output of the TFLite model, so that it can be passed to the game code in a human readable format, and so more easily debugged.
 Create the game itself, first accepting input from the command line, to test functionality independently of the CV model.

+Code a terminal based RPS game - implemented in [manual_rps.py](manual_rps.py).
 There are 4 functions, to fit the 4 tasks:
 - get_computer_choice()
     - Picks at random from a hard-coded list
     - could be one line, but isn't